 Hyde Park

-The London park of London parks inevitably saw a lot of the city’s duelling action.
+The London park inevitably saw a lot of the city’s duelling action.
 Two notable incidents occurred in 1792 – one involving two law students facing off because one of them had declined to continue drinking the night before, which is some pretty hardcore peer pressure.

-The other demonstrated that duelling wasn’t just for the lads: a Mrs Elphinstone questioned the true age of a Lady Almeria Braddock sparked “the petticoat duel”.
-An initial exchange of pistol shots resulted in one damaged hat: at that point they switched to swords and after a palpable hit to the arm Elphinstone agreed to settle the matter with a handwritten letter of apology.
+The other demonstrated that duelling wasn’t just for the lads: Mrs Elphinstone questioned the true age of Lady Almeria Braddock, sparking “the petticoat duel”.
+An initial exchange of pistol shots resulted in one damaged hat: at that point, they switched to swords and after a palpable hit to the arm Elphinstone agreed to settle the matter with a handwritten letter of apology.